yakupkaplan/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk

+In this project we try to predict home credit default risk for clients.
+We try to predict, if the client will have payment difficulties or not.

+Project team members:
+- Ali Baltaci
+- Beren Sak
+- Yakup Kaplan

+Mentors:
+- M.Vahit Keskin
+- Muhammet Cakmak

+__Target definition:__
+1 - client with payment difficulties: he/she had late payment more than X days on at least one of the first Y installments of the loan in our sample,
+0 - all other cases

+__Steps to follow for EDA:__

+- General View
+- Categorical Variables Analysis
+- More Categorical Variables Analysis (Variables, that seem to be numerical, but in fact they have low range of labels and can be thought as categorical variables.)
+- Numerical Variables Analysis
+- Target Analysis
+- Feature by Feature EDA

+__Steps to follow for data preprocessing and feature engineering:__

+- New Features Creation and Analysis of New Features
+- Missing Values Analysis, but not treatment
+- Outlier Analysis, but not treatment
+- Label and One Hot Encoding
+- Standardization / Feature Scaling
+- Control the Dataset
+- Save Dataset for Modeling

+## Description

 Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.

-Home Credit Group

 Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
 In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities.